elk-audio/elk-docs/documents/how_elk_works.md

 ## Hardware Components

 - **Main SOC**: this is the main IC on the board that contains the CPU and lots of other peripherals (e.g. USB and serial controllers, GPUs).
-Elk boards use common SOCs that can run Linux and are also found in other embedded or mobile devices, e.g. the [Intel Atom Cherry Trail X5-Z8350](https://ark.intel.com/products/93361/Intel-Atom-x5-Z8350-Processor-2M-Cache-up-to-1-92-GHz-) or the [NXP i.MX7](https://www.nxp.com/products/processors-and-microcontrollers/arm-based-processors-and-mcus/i.mx-applications-processors/i.mx-7-processors:IMX7-SERIES)
+Elk boards use common SOCs that can run Linux and are also found in other embedded or mobile devices, e.g. the [Intel Atom Cherry Trail X5-Z8350](https://ark.intel.com/products/93361/Intel-Atom-x5-Z8350-Processor-2M-Cache-up-to-1-92-GHz-) or the [NXP i.MX7](https://www.nxp.com/products/processors-and-microcontrollers/arm-based-processors-and-mcus/i.mx-applications-processors/i.mx-7-processors:IMX7-SERIES).
 - **Microcontroller (MCU)** : this is custom for the various Elk boards and can vary depending on requirements on I/O and price.
-Its purpose is to ease the communication with the **Audio Codec(s)** and to interface with **General Purpose Input Output (GPIOs)** pins or ADC used for sensing potentiometers etc. On different boards we have used XMOS MCUs, Cortex-M4s or tiny CPLDs for this purpose
+Its purpose is to ease the communication with the **Audio Codec(s)** and to interface with **General Purpose Input Output (GPIOs)** pins or ADC used for sensing potentiometers etc. On different boards we have used XMOS MCUs, Cortex-M4s or tiny CPLDs for this purpose.

 ## Standard Linux Components